RohitRanga12/Capstone_ML_Engineer_Azure/README.md

 - Balancing the imbalanced dataset
 - Deep Learning models such as BERT, LSTM, etc. could have given better results
 - We could have used better feature engineering techniques such as word2vec, doc2vec, transformer-embeddings, etc.
+- We can try out other classical ML classification algorithms such as SVM, XGBoost, Random Forest, etc.

 <hr>
 <img src="screenshots/best_run_hyperdrive_run_id.png"></img>